Fish Oil Omega-3 Market Size and Share

 Functional-food boom in EPA/DHA-fortified beverages

 In a bid to navigate "softgel fatigue," global beverage giants are infusing EPA and DHA concentrates into their ready-to-drink dairy and plant-based offerings.
 These liquid formats not only boost bioavailability but also allow for smaller dosages without compromising on label claims, making them a convenient and efficient alternative to traditional supplements.
 Unilever's 2024 micro-encapsulation patents underscore a strategic push towards taste-masking, effectively eliminating the fishy aftertaste that has hindered widespread acceptance and paving the way for broader consumer adoption.
 By strategically placing these products in convenience retail outlets, brands are capitalizing on impulse buys, extending their reach beyond traditional pharmacy aisles, and tapping into a wider audience.
-With a focus on cognitive and cardiovascular benefits, these brands are successfully attracting non-supplement users, broadening the consumer base for the fish oil omega-3 market and driving growth in this segment.The U.S. Food and Drug Administration's approval of qualified health claims for Eicosapentaenoic acid (EPA) and Decosahexanoic acid (DHA) consumption about reduced risk of hypertension and coronary heart disease represents a pivotal shift in regulatory stance[1]U.S. Food and Drug Administration, “FDA Announces Qualified Health Claims for EPA and DHA,” fda.gov.
+With a focus on cognitive and cardiovascular benefits, these brands are successfully attracting non-supplement users, broadening the consumer base for the fish oil omega-3 market and driving growth in this segment.The United States Food and Drug Administration's approval of qualified health claims for Eicosapentaenoic acid (EPA) and Decosahexanoic acid (DHA) consumption about reduced risk of hypertension and coronary heart disease represents a pivotal shift in regulatory stance[1]U.S. Food and Drug Administration, “FDA Announces Qualified Health Claims for EPA and DHA,” fda.gov.

-Prescription-grade epa gaining cardiology guideline support
+Prescription-grade EPA gaining cardiology guideline support

 The American Heart Association recommended high-dose EPA for patients with triglycerides, even if they're on statins[2]American Heart Association, “Prescription Omega-3 Fatty Acids for Triglyceride Management,” heart.org.
 This endorsement paves the way for icosapent ethyl to be recognized as a reimbursable therapy, leading to a notable shift of volumes from over-the-counter shelves directly into hospital formularies.
 When insurers make bulk purchases, it not only enhances price visibility for refiners but also prompts upgrades at refineries, focusing on achieving concentrates with ≥96% purity.
 With the European Society of Cardiology's endorsement anticipated in 2026, a similar trajectory is expected in Germany, France, and Italy, mirroring the U.S. trend.
 All these developments underscore the strengthening of prescription adoption, bolstering the clinical revenue stream for the fish oil omega-3 market.